jyn514/saltwater/README.md

 - Preprocessor
 - Multiple translation units (files)
 - Parse switch statements
-- Codegen for expressions (only literals are implemented)
+- Codegen for the rest of expressions
+- Codegen for statements
 - Scoping for variables
 - Constant folding (required for e.g. `float f = 1.2` at top level)
 - Structs, Unions, Enums